FAQ’s

 A Report Contents list is found on page 3.

 PAGE 5 – First read the building report summary (page 5-6) to get a ‘1-2 page snapshot’ of everything the inspector found at the property to be significant or relevant.
 This summary is hand written by the inspector and will be unique for the building.
 The major defects or significant items will be written to include building context/age/type as well as the intended scope of the inspection.
-Where relevant, it will usually include anything Timber Pest related, such as past Termite damage or treatment history.
+Where relevant, page 5 will usually include anything Timber Pest related, such as past Termite damage or treatment history.
 Page 5 is everything the inspector wants you to know – in short form.

 PAGES 8-10 – Administration mainly, not essential to understand the defects, but helpful to understand the limitations and access conditions.
 Report sections include Access Summary, Inspection Details, Description of Property Inspected and contains terms and conditions such as ‘Safe and reasonable Access’, something determined by the Australian Standard AS4349.
 See Q&A below for more detail.